 Step 2- Don’t purchase any machinery that utilizes greenhouse gases (HFC)

 pollutant hydrofluorocarbons (HFCs) are still used widely despite the availability of HFC-free alternatives.
-Watch out for them on labels written as R-134a for refrigerants on AC’s, aerosol spray cans Freezers, iceboxes and ice-rooms.
+Watch out for them on labels written as R-134a for refrigerants on ACs, aerosol spray cans Freezers, iceboxes, and ice rooms.

 E.g: Fridge alternative

 HFC-free fridges use a refrigerant, R-600a or isobutane.
-R-600a has a very low global warming potential (GWP) of 3 compared with R-134a, the typical HFC used in fridges, which has a GWP around 1,400!
+R-600a has a very low global warming potential (GWP) of 3 compared with R-134a, the typical HFC used in fridges, which has a GWP of around 1,400!
 R-600a is also very energy efficient, reducing your electric bill and even more emissions.

-All fridges are labelled with a sticker located on the inside compartment that lists which refrigerant is used along with other manufacturing information.
+All fridges are labeled with a sticker located on the inside compartment that lists which refrigerant is used along with other manufacturing information.
 If you see “R600a” on this sticker, congratulations, you found an HFC-free fridge!

-Note: Make sure to Check for refrigerant leakages in your car, AC, fridge and icebox.
+Note: Make sure to Check for refrigerant leakages in your car, AC, fridge, and icebox.

 Conduct regular inspection and maintenance of air-conditioning and make sure that the refrigerants are properly recovered and recycled instead of being vented to the atmosphere.

 CHANGE 1- transportation choices